 Family-Managed Home Care is intended to provide more control over care to eligible clients and families.

-LHIN clients, or their substitute decision-makers, can speak to their LHIN care coordinator for more information about accessing Family-Managed Home Care.
-The public can call 310-2222 (without dialing an area code) to be connected to their Local Health Integration Network for more information.
+Clients, or their substitute decision-makers, can speak to their care coordinator for more information about accessing Family-Managed Home Care.
+The public can call 310-2222 (without dialing an area code) to be connected for more information.